Mrb-Rafi/B10A3-tailwind-daisyui/README.md

     challenges:
     1. our latest portfolio section - completed
-    2. one new and extra meaningful section
+    2. one new and extra meaningful section - completed